Nuclear matter effects on jet production at electron-ion colliders

-To study cold nuclear matter transport properties with jets at the EIC, it is essential reduce the role of nPDFs and enhance the effects due to final-state interactions.
-An efficient strategy is to measure the ratio of the modifications with different jet radii, $R_{\rm eA}(R)/R_{\rm eA}(R=1)$, which is also an observable very sensitive to the details of in-medium branching processes~\cite{Vitev:2008rz} and greatly discriminating with respect to theoretical models~\cite{CMS:2019btm}.
-Furthermore, it is very beneficial to explore smaller center-of-mass energies.
+To study cold nuclear matter transport properties with jets at the EIC, it is essential to reduce the role of nPDFs and enhance the effects due to final-state interactions.
+An efficient strategy is to measure the ratio of the modifications with different jet radii, $R_{\rm eA}(R)/R_{\rm eA}(R=1)$, as for jets with the same kinematics initial-state effects in e+A reactions will cancel.
+This is also an observable very sensitive to the details of in-medium branching processes~\cite{Vitev:2008rz} and greatly discriminating with respect to theoretical models~\cite{CMS:2019btm}.
+Furthermore, it is very beneficial to explore smaller center-of-mass energies where the final-state effects are expected to be larger even though the cross section is smaller.
+Such measurements will take advantage of the high-luminosity design of the future facility.
 Our predictions for the ratio of jet cross section suppressions for different radii at the EIC is presented in Fig.~\ref{fig:ReAto1}, where the upper and lower panels correspond to results for 10 GeV (e) $\times$ 100 GeV (A) and 18 GeV (e) $\times$ 275 GeV (A) collisions, respectively.
 The plot in the upper panel is truncated around $p_T \sim 20$ GeV because of phase space constraints in the lower energy collisions.

 By comparing the 18 GeV $\times$ 275 GeV e+Au collision results to the ones in Fig.~\ref{fig:ReAIF} we see that $R_{\rm eA}(R)/R_{\rm eA}(R=1)$ indeed eliminates initial-state effects.
+To underscore this point, in addition to using the nCTEQ15 nPDF set~\cite{Kovarik:2015cma}, we evaluated the double ratio with the EPPS16~\cite{Eskola:2016oht} parameterization and found that the results are indistinguishable.
 The red, blue, and green bands denote ratios with $R=0.3\,,0.5\,,0.8$, respectively.
 Since medium-induced parton showers are broader than the ones in the vacuum, for smaller jet radii the suppression from final-state interactions is more significant.
-Even though the scale uncertainties also grow, the nuclear effect is clear an its magnitude is further enhanced by the steeper $p_T$ spectra at lower $\sqrt{s}$.
+Even though the scale uncertainties also grow, the nuclear effect is very clear and its magnitude is further significantly enhanced by the steeper $p_T$ spectra at lower $\sqrt{s}$.